jayaarrgh/SkateDate/README.md

 7. Users can comment on friends' posts.
 Comments are editable by their authors.
 Comments are also removable by authors of the comment and authors of the posts the comments relate to.

+8. NEW: Users can add markers to a map on their posts.
+These can be edited as well.